 Compassion Focused Therapy in Surrey

-We offer Compassion Focused Therapy in our clinics in Godalming, near Guildford in Surrey, Petersfield and Southsea in Hampshire and Haywards Heath near Brighton, West Sussex and by Skype where necessary.
+We offer Compassion Focused Therapy in our clinics in Godalming, near Guildford in Surrey.
+Our Psychologists in Petersfield and Southsea, Hampshire and Haywards Heath near Brighton, West Sussex also offer Compassion Focused therapy.
+We all offer online therapy via Skype where necessary.

 What is Compassion Focused Therapy?